-Positive evaluations of several of Biden's personal traits and characteristics have shown
+Positive evaluations of several of Biden's personal traits and characteristics have shown similar decreases.

-For the first time, Biden's job approval rating is more negative than positive similar decreases.
 Compared with March, fewer adults say Biden cares about people like them, and fewer describe him as standing up for his beliefs, honest, a good role model and mentally sharp.